jgaa/restc-cpp/README.md

 # restc-cpp

-This is a small and very fast REST HTTP[S] client library in C++.
+This is a small and fast REST HTTP[S] client library in C++.
 It's designed in the traditional UNIX philosophy to do one thing only, and to do it well.

 Simply said; it transforms the data in a C++ class to Json, and transmits it to a HTTP server.
 It queries a HTTP server using the appropriate URL and query